 Plant your trees where they can receive lots of sunlight and where the drainage is good.
 Also consider a location that is accessible to all and allows you to water your young trees and saplings regularly and easily in the first 2-3 years (near an outdoor tap).

-You can select one of the following tree packs, each containing five trees:
+You can select one of the following tree packs:

 Your choice will be based on the area you have available to plant your trees.

 Each tree pack (container, broadleaf and orchard) consists of five mixed trees.
 The trees will be between 1 and 2 years old (approx. 1 – 1.5m tall) and will arrive ‘bare-rooted’ ready for immediately planting out.
 Your pack will include stakes, wire guards and hessian ties to support the tree for the first 2-3 years of its life.